hectorproko/Quartz/content/Intellipaat/Assignments/AWS/AWS DevOps/Assignment3/Assignment 3 – CodePipeline_AWS DevOps_AWS Weekday BC = 2301080808.md

     - I confirm my choices by clicking on 'Done'.
       <br>![[Pasted image 20231020165247.png]]

-%%
-> [!attention]
-> In the deploy stage you were tempted to pick CodeDeploy but you just had to pick Beanstalk
->and the application and evironemtn previously created
->''php page''

-%%

 6. **I Finalize the Pipeline Creation**:
     - I double-check all the stages to ensure everything is in order.